 Edema affects women more than men.
 About 7 out of 10 women have edema.
 Taking birth control pills and pregnancy-related hormonal issues makes women more susceptible to venous insufficiency, leading to edema.

 Follow these tips to get rid of swelling-caused leg pain:

 While reducing the pain, these tips can treat temporary or mild edema.
 However, you should seek immediate medical care if your edema suddenly gets worse or causes any of the symptoms mentioned below.:

 If you or any of your loved ones are showing any noticeable signs of edema, you are advised to consult your doctor at the earliest.
-If you are looking for the best Atlanta vein specialist for treating your swollen legs and feet, contact North Atlanta Vascular Clinic and Vein Center today.
+If you are looking for the best Atlanta vein specialist for treating your swollen legs and feet, Book Appointment at North Atlanta Vascular Clinic today.